MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction.md

 # Welcome to Microsoft 365 Copilot for Sales

-Copilot for Sales is an AI assistant designed for sellers to maximize productivity and close more deals.
-It brings next-generation AI and sales insights from their CRM platform into the Microsoft 365 productivity tools that they use daily like Microsoft Outlook, Microsoft Teams, and Microsoft Word.
+Copilot for Sales is an AI assistant for sales teams to maximize productivity and close more deals.
+It brings next-generation AI and sales insights from their CRM platform into the Microsoft 365 productivity tools that they use daily such as Microsoft Outlook, Microsoft Teams, and Microsoft Word.
+Depending on the following roles, you can use Copilot for Sales to:

-Sellers can work more efficiently and improve customer experiences with email assistance, personalized sales content creation, AI-generated insights, and recommendations for next steps.
-Sales managers can empower their teams with AI-powered manager insights and collaboration tools.
-Copilot for Sales can also be customized according to your business needs.
-Copilot for Sales integrates seamlessly with Microsoft Dynamics 365 Sales and Salesforce Sales Cloud, and can be configured to connect to other sales solutions.
+- As a **seller**, you can work more efficiently and improve customer experiences with email assistance, personalized sales content creation, AI-generated insights, and recommendations for next steps.
+- As a **sales managers**, you can empower their teams with AI-powered manager insights and collaboration tools.

+Here's how you can use Copilot for sales to improve your sales productivity:

+- Customize by integrating with **Microsoft Dynamics 365 Sales**, **Salesforce Sales Cloud**, and other sales solutions to get insights and recommendations tailored to your business needs.
-Copilot for Sales for Microsoft Teams has permissions to participate in Teams meetings and access meeting recordings.
+- Participate in Teams meetings and access meeting recordings through **Microsoft Teams**.
 It analyzes sales calls and extracts insights, action items, and more from the meeting recordings.
-Copilot for Sales for Outlook has permissions to access calendar events, contacts, and read and write emails.
-Copilot for Sales for Word has permissions to read and write documents to prepare sales meeting briefs.
+- Access calendar events, contacts, and read and write emails through **Microsoft Outlook**.
+It provides email assistance, insights, and recommendations to help you close deals faster.
+- Read and write documents to prepare sales meeting briefs through **Microsoft Word**.
+It provides insights and recommendations to help you create personalized sales content.

+Here's a video that gives you a quick overview of Copilot for Sales.

+> [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1f1Ja]

+## Consideration

-An appropriate [Microsoft 365 admin role](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true#commonly-used-microsoft-365-admin-center-roles) is required to [install and set up Copilot for Sales](install-viva-sales.md).
+A [Microsoft 365 admin role](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true#commonly-used-microsoft-365-admin-center-roles) is required to [install and set up Copilot for Sales](install-viva-sales.md).
 Copilot for Sales allows administrators and users to access content and share data outside of Microsoft 365, including with third-party customer relationship management (CRM) services.
 Such data sharing is subject to Microsoft and applicable third-party CRM terms and conditions.
-Data sharing is not enabled until administrators and users in your organization consent to connect their Microsoft work or school account with their CRM account.
+Data sharing isn't enabled until administrators and users in your organization consent to connect their Microsoft work or school account with their CRM account.

 > [!NOTE]
 > Copilot for Sales is not available on Microsoft Dynamics 365 Customer Engagement (on-premises).

-Here's a video that gives you a quick overview of Copilot for Sales.

-> [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1f1Ja]

 ## License requirements